paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Application to vibronic nanoaggregates

-The effect of dimensionality is investigated in Fig.~\ref{fig:abs_spec_3}, which shows a set of 64 emitters arranged in a chain of length 64, an $8 \times 8$ grid or a $4 \times 4 \times 4$ lattice.
-Of the three, the 1D systems show the simplest spectrum: Both essentially resemble the corresponding vibronic dimers (cf.~Fig.~\ref{fig:Jseries}) with increased red- or blue-shifting, some broadening and splitting.
+The effect of dimensionality is investigated in Fig.~\ref{fig:abs_spec_3}, which shows a set of 64 emitters arranged in a chain of length 64, an $8 \times 8$ grid or a $4 \times 4 \times 4$ cubic lattice.
+Of the three, the 1D systems exhibit the simplest spectra for both H- and J-coupling: Both essentially resemble the corresponding vibronic dimers (cf.~Fig.~\ref{fig:Jseries}) with increased red- or blue-shifting, some broadening and splitting.
 This similarity between the 64-site chains and dimers can likely be attributed to the fact that the initial state after excitation~\eqref{eq:init_state_spec} is an eigenstate of a purely electronic system in one dimension if the chain length $L$ is either $L = 2$ or $L \to \infty$.
 A chain length of $L = 64$ is already sufficiently long to minimize finite-size effects~\cite{Spano2010ACR}, rendering the symmetrically excited state~\eqref{eq:init_state_spec} nearly an eigenstate of the electronic part of the Hamiltonian.

 By contrast, when the same number of emitters is packed into two or three dimensions, the side length $L = N^{1/d}$ of the lattice becomes smaller, taking the system out of the large-$L$ regime and giving rise to several electronic bright states, as is confirmed by the appearance of further lines in the purely electronic spectra shown in Fig.~\ref{fig:abs_spec_3}.
 For the J-aggregates in two and three dimensions, the effect of vibronic coupling is largely confined to slight red shifts and vibronic splitting into relatively sharp lines while remaining qualitatively similar to the corresponding electronic spectra.
 On the other hand, the effect on H-aggregates is rather nontrivial and can be described as strong, somewhat unspecific broadening and reduction of the signal intensity.
-Such stark differences in optical signatures between otherwise equivalent vibronic H- and J-aggregates in the intermediate-coupling regime are in line with existing knowledge~\cite{Fulton1964JCP,Spano2010ACR,Hestand2018ChemRev}, but, though the impact of geometry on vibronic spectra has been the subject of extensive research~\cite{Zhao2007JPCC,Spano2011JPCB,Eisfeld2011JLum,Chuang2019Chem,Giavazzi2025JCP}, the direct influence of 1D versus 2D arrangements on an equivalent set of emitters has not yet been explored in depth.
+Such stark differences in optical signatures between otherwise equivalent vibronic H- and J-aggregates in the intermediate-coupling regime are in line with existing knowledge~\cite{Fulton1964JCP,Spano2010ACR,Hestand2018ChemRev}, but, though the impact of geometry on vibronic spectra and transport has been the subject of extensive research~\cite{Zhao2007JPCC,Spano2011JPCB,Eisfeld2011JLum,Chuang2016PRL,Chuang2019Chem,Giavazzi2025JCP}, the direct influence of 1D versus 2D or 3D arrangements on equivalent sets of emitters has not yet been explored in depth.

 Since the total Hilbert space dimension of these systems is entirely identical and these three systems differ only in their physical geometry (which, in turn, also influences the connectivity of the Hamiltonian), these systems are good testbeds for examining the impact of geometry on \mname{}: Increasing the dimension from 1D to 2D increased the runtime by a factor of two, while increasing from 2D to 3D increased the runtime by roughly another factor of 2.5, but the latter also required unified memory to run at the given convergence parameters, which significantly increases runtime (see Apps.~\ref{app:parameters} and \ref{app:convergence} for details).